-- Policemen (-Militsiya- Politsiya since march 2011).
-These revolve the stereotype of a dim-witted, corrupt law officer, which was formed during the worse times in the Soviet Union and Russia (read: 1990s).
+- Policemen (-Militsiya- Politsiya since March 2011).
+These revolve around the stereotype of a dim-witted, corrupt law officer, prone to demanding bribes, which was formed during the worse times in the Soviet Union and Russia (read: 1990s).

 Subversion: "A Toyota car is driving through downtown Moscow on a winter night and stops on a crossing where a policeman is keeping watch.
 A Japanese tourist gets out and asks the policeman: 'Oyasuminasai.
 Sumimasen, omawaru-san, doko de watashi wa kono yukitoshi ni Coca-Cola no kan'o koubaimasu ka?'
 The policeman hesitates a little, then replies: 'Excuse me, I didn't quite understand...
 You asked, where in this sad, snowy city you can buy a can of... what exactly?'"